kognifai/Kognifai/README.md

  ![](.attachments/Posedion_Graph.jpg)

-The Galore database is built upon the concept of streams where all data is queryable either through the built-in advanced Timeseries Query Language (TQL) or through APIs.
+The Galore database is built upon the concept of streams where all data is queryable either through the built-in advanced Time series Query Language (TQL) or through APIs.

 In this SDK you will find detailed information on how to access and start using Galore, how to get started using the TQL language and how to use the APIs.